-The purpose of the Improving STI Testing and Treatment among People with or at Risk for HIV project is to implement needs-based training, clinical and non-clinical interventions to improve screening, testing, and treatment of common bacterial sexually transmitted infections (STIs) among low-income people with HIV or at risk for HIV who are served by HRSA’s Ryan White HIV/AIDS Program (RWHAP) and/or Bureau of Primary Health Care (BPHC) funded clinics or health centers.
+The purpose of the, Improving STI Testing and Treatment among People with, or at Risk, for HIV, project is to implement needs-based training, clinical and non-clinical interventions.
+This will improve screening, testing, and treatment of common bacterial sexually transmitted infections (STIs) among low-income people with HIV or at risk for HIV who are served by HRSA’s Ryan White HIV/AIDS Program (RWHAP) and/or Bureau of Primary Health Care (BPHC) funded clinics or health centers.
 Nine clinical demonstration sites in three United States (U.S.) jurisdictions, Florida, Louisiana, and Washington, D.C., were selected to participate in this pilot demonstration project because of higher than national average incidences of gonorrhea (GC), chlamydia (CT), syphilis, and HIV.

-A baseline needs assessment was conducted with each of the nine clinical demonstration sites to inform the selection and subsequent evaluation of clinically appropriate interventions to increase and/or improve STI screening and treatment among people with HIV and people at risk for HIV.
+A baseline needs assessment was conducted with each of the nine clinical demonstration sites.
+The goal was to inform the selection and subsequent evaluation of clinically appropriate interventions to increase and/or improve STI screening and treatment among people with HIV and people at risk for HIV.